 get relief with peppermint oil capsules.

-- Manage stress.
-Hypnosis, acupuncture, cognitive therapy, yoga, regular exercise, relaxation, and
+Manage stress.
+Hypnosis, acupuncture, cognitive behavioral therapy, yoga, regular exercise, relaxation,

 Good fiber sources may include: